mmiltiadous/sqlite_smart_home_db/README.md

 # Smart Home Energy Data Project

-This repository contains the completed group assignment (the_actual_assignment.md) for the 'Essentials for Data science' course at Leiden University.
-The goal of the project was to design a system to process and analyze raw real-world data from various smart home devices (build database from scratch).
+This repository contains the final group project for the Essentials for Data Science course at Leiden University.
+The objective was to design and implement a system that processes and analyzes real-world data from various smart home devices by building a structured, queryable database from scratch.

 We developed a set of command-line tools and a database interface to clean, integrate, and store device messages related to temperature, humidity, motion, energy and gas usage, and weather.
 The data covers over a year of activity collected from one household.